MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 var enabled = MSPush.isEnabled()
 ```

-## Disable automatic forwarding of application delegate's methods to App Center services
+## Disable automatic method forwarding to App Center services

-App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
-There is a possibility of conflicts with other third party libraries or the application delegate itself.
-In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:
+App Center uses swizzling to automatically forward various delegate methods to App Center services to improve SDK integration.
+There is a possibility of conflicts with other third party libraries or the delegates defined in your application.
+In this case, you should disable the App Center delegate forwarding for all App Center services by following the steps below:

+### Application Delegate

-1. Open your **Info.plist file**.
+1. Open your project's `Info.plist` file.
-2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
-This will disable application delegate forwarding for all App Center services.
+2. Add the `AppCenterAppDelegateForwarderEnabled` key, and set the value to `0`.
+This disables application delegate forwarding for all App Center services.
 3. Implement the callbacks to register push notifications

     Implement the `application:didRegisterForRemoteNotificationsWithDeviceToken:` callback and the `application:didFailToRegisterForRemoteNotificationsWithError:` callback in your `AppDelegate` to register for Push notifications.